Fractional Teacher FAQ

 How are my hours of work calculated?

-Your hours of work are calculated by looking at two elements of your work.
+If you are employment by a Faculty, your hours of work are calculated by looking at two elements of your work.
 The first is contact teaching time (e.g. direct classroom teaching time).
 The second is plain time hours; this covers activities such as attending meetings, dissertation payments, attendance at Examination Boards).

-SOAS recognises that for every hour you spend in the classroom delivering lectures, tutorials or seminars, you will have had to carry out additional duties of preparation, assessment and administration associated with that hour of teaching.
+SOAS recognises that for every hour you spend in the classroom delivering lectures, tutorials or seminars, you will have had to carry out additional duties of class preparation, some coursework assessment (up to set limits) and administration associated with that hour of teaching.
 To pay you for these additional duties, the School multiplies each hour of contact teaching time by a factor known as the multiplier.
 Your multiplier is determined by your grade.
 For staff on Grade 6, the multiplier is 2.5; for staff at Grade 7 and above, the multiplier is 3.
 So, for each hour of contact teaching time at Grade 6, you are paid for 2.5 hours work.
 For each hour of contact teaching time at Grade 7 or above, you will be paid for 3 hours work.

 Your plain time hours are calculated separately and are paid at your standard rate of pay.
 For example, for each hour of attendance at an Examination’s Board, you will get one hour’s pay without the application of the multiplier.